Getting Started: A Quick Tour of the CLI

 Specify the number of times to execute a keyboard sequence. |

-This topic describes how to log on to a device running Juniper Networks device using a root account and configure a new user account.
+This topic describes how to use a root account to log in to a Juniper Networks device and configure a new user account.
 You can configure an account for your own use or create a test account.

 To configure a new user account on the device:

-For complete information about the commands to issue to configure your device, including examples, see the Junos OS and Junos OS Evolved configuration guides.
+For complete information about the commands to issue to configure your device, including examples, see the Junos OS configuration guides.

-This topic describes some of the basic commands that you can use to enter configuration mode in the command-line interface (CLI) editor, navigate through the configuration hierarchy, get help, and commit or revert the changes that you make during the configuration session.
+This topic describes basic commands that you can use to enter configuration mode in the CLI editor.
+The topic also describes commands that you use to navigate the configuration hierarchy, get help, and commit or revert the changes that you make during the configuration session.

 Task |